Norwegian Mountains, Møre og Romsdal

 South top:

-From the grocery store at Urke, follow a forest road southwest and then nortbound until you are close to a stream (approx. 650m from the trailhead).
+From the grocery store at Urke, follow a forest road southwest and then north until you reach the Saksa signpost.
 Turn west onto a forest path that takes you to a meadow north of the Leknesnakken hill.
 The path continues northwest until it switches to northeast at 540m elevation.
 Chances are that you pass running water (to your left) at 630m elevation.
 The local top to your right is also a good viewpoint, so this may be a good place to rest.

 The rest of the route is mixed rough path and boulder.
 The route is straight up (!), northbound.
 When you are below the south top, stay left and find a convenient route up the south top's west ridge.
 You can also approach the south top from the east, but this is a more *slightly* awkward route, as you run into small sections of slab rock which can be slippery.
 The south top has a white container for a summit logbook.